Morse-Bott cohomology from homological perturbation theory: Introduction

-The first goal of this paper is to unify the three methods and provide a simple and clean construction, called the minimal Morse-Bott construction, to every Morse-Bott flow category.
-Moreover, we will explain the following guiding principle in Morse-Bott constructions. \begin{claim*} Formal application of homological perturbation lemma tends to give well-defined construction. \end{claim*} It turns out that both cascade and minimal construction fit into this principle, and the relations are decried in the following diagram.
+The first goal of this paper is to unify the three methods and provide a simple and clean construction, called the \emph{minimal Morse-Bott construction}, to every Morse-Bott flow category.
+Moreover, we will explain the following guiding principle in Morse-Bott constructions. \begin{claim*} Formal applications of the homological perturbation lemma tend to give well-defined constructions. \end{claim*} It turns out that both cascades and the minimal construction fit into this principle, and the relations are described in the following diagram.

-In applications of homological perturbation theory, one needs to choose projections and homotopies.
-For the cascade model, projections and homotopies are provided by Harvey and Lawson's work \cite{harvey2001finite} on Morse theory.
-While the minimal construction is based on a more direct construction of projection and homotopy, which is closely related to the Hodge decomposition.
-Moreover, the claim above also works for structures more general than linear structures like flow categories, as long as the all the relevant moduli spaces satisfy the fiber products transversality assumption, e.g. \cite{cieliebak}.
+In applications of the homological perturbation theory, one needs to choose some perturbation data (projections and homotopies).
+For the cascades model, the projections and homotopies are provided by Harvey and Lawson's work \cite{harvey2001finite} on Morse theory.
+The minimal construction is based on a more direct construction of the projections and homotopies, e.g.\ one can choose the projection to harmonic forms and the associated Green operator (as the homotopy) as the perturbation data.
+The principle above also works for structures more general than a ``linear structure" like flow categories, as long as the all the relevant moduli spaces satisfy the fiber products transversality assumption, e.g.\ \cite{cieliebak}.
 However, this has gone beyond the scope of the current paper.